inaka/Jayme/README.md

 If you still have some hesitations about the usage of this library, there is an `Example` folder inside the repo containing a basic implementation of some repositories integrated with view controllers.

-The example needs a local server to work, which you can configure really quick by doing:
+The example needs a local server to work, which you can configure really quickly by doing:

 ```shell
 cd Jayme/Example/Server